 - 1 tsp dried marjoram

 - 1/2 tsp dried sage

 - Mix together the Italian seasoning and grind with a mortar and pestle to crush up the rosemary.
 Store in an airtight spice jar.

 - Combine the Rice Chex cereal and 1/2 teaspoon Italian seasoning in a mini-prep and pulse for a few minutes to finely ground.

 - Put the flour, eggs and Rice Chex mixture in three separate shallow bowls and set them up in that order.
 Dredge each artichoke quarter in the flour first and shake of any excess.
 Dip in the eggs then thoroughly coat with the Rice Chex mixture.
 Repeat for each artichoke quarter.

 - Heat olive oil in a small skillet and when hot enough, fry 3-4 artichokes at a time, flipping once.
 When done set on a paper towel covered plate to drain before serving.
 Serve with your favorite marinara sauce.

 I’ve been using a new all-purpose flour that doesn’t contain xanthan gum - Bob’s Red Mill all-purpose baking flour - because we’re trying to reduce the amount of xanthan we use after learning that it is disruptive to the gut.
-Using a xanthan free flour for dredging works perfectly, but I have had to add xanthan when baking muffins.
 The ingredients in the bean blend flour are garbanzo bean flour, potato starch, tapioca flour, white sorghum flour and fava bean flour.